Iodinated contrast: Contribution of seafood and other allergies

 The term "iodine allergy" should be omitted because this kind of allergy does not exist.
 Seafood "allergy" is not a contraindication for the use of iodinated contrast materials, because in seafood allergy the immune system is directed against the muscle protein tropomyosin.
-While iodine levels in seafood are higher than in non-seafood items, the consumption of the latter exceeds that of the former by far and there is no evidence that the iodine content of seafood is related to reactions to seafood.
+While iodine levels in seafood are higher than in non-seafood items, the consumption of the latter exceeds that of the former by far, and there is no evidence that the iodine content of seafood is related to reactions to seafood.
 Available data suggest that seafood allergy increases the risk of a contrast-mediated reaction by approximately the same amount as allergies to fruits or those with asthma.
-In addition, those with an intolerance to alcohol should avoid use of this product due to chemical breakdown similar to ethyl alcohol.
+In addition, those with an alcohol intolerance should avoid use of this product due to chemical breakdown similar to ethyl alcohol.
 Studies show that B.A.C. has been shown to increase exponentially for up to 72 hours after contrast is administered, resulting in altered results of urine, blood, and breath alcohol screens.
-Those with history of severe contrast reaction will have six-fold increase risk of adverse reaction.
-Those with history of asthma will have six-fold increased risk to low-osmolar contrast media and 10-fold increased risk to high-osmolar contrast media.
+Those with a history of severe contrast reaction will have a six-fold increased risk of adverse reaction.
+Those with a history of asthma will have a sixfold increased risk of low-osmolar contrast media and a 10-fold increased risk of high-osmolar contrast media.

 Over 85% of patients with seafood allergies will not have an adverse reaction to iodinated contrast.
 Finally, there is no evidence that adverse skin reactions to iodine-containing topical antiseptics (e.g., povidone-iodine) are of any specific relevance to administration of I.V. contrast material.

 IL-2 medication poses no risk for the acquisition of adverse events by radiocontrast agents.

 Contrast-induced nephropathy

-Contrast-induced nephropathy is defined as either a greater than 25% increase of serum creatinine or an absolute increase in serum creatinine of 0.5 mg/dL.
-Iodinated contrast may be toxic to the kidneys, especially when given via the arteries prior to studies such as catheter coronary angiography.
+Contrast-induced nephropathy is defined as either a greater than 25% increase in serum creatinine or an absolute increase in serum creatinine of 0.5 mg/dL.
+Iodinated contrast may be toxic to the kidneys, especially when given via the arteries before studies such as catheter coronary angiography.
 Nonionic contrast agents, which are almost exclusively used in CT scans, have not been shown to cause CIN when given intravenously at doses needed for CT studies.

 Effects on thyroid function

 Iodinated contrast media exposure can potentially cause incident hyperthyroidism and incident overt hypothyroidism."
 Hyperthyroidism is the effect of iodine being a substrate of thyroid hormones, and is then called the Jod-Basedow phenomenon.
-The risk is higher in those with an underlying thyroid disease, such as toxic multinodular goiter, Graves’ disease, or Hashimoto’s thyroiditis, where thyroid monitoring is indicated.
+The risk is higher in those with an underlying thyroid disease, such as toxic multinodular goiter, Graves' disease, or Hashimoto's thyroiditis, where thyroid monitoring is indicated.
 Otherwise, for the general population, routine screening with thyroid function tests is generally not feasible.